topherCantrell/computerarcheology/content/CoCo/MegaBug/Code.md

 # Draw the maze

 The code starts by drawing a grid of lines ... all walls in the maze closed.
 And make a double line around the edges of the maze.
+The code ends with filling the maze with dots (except the very center).

 ```code
 DrawMaze: